-Like Similac, Enfamil has trademarked it’s own unique soy-based formula mixture.
-Specifically formulated to help boost the 4 areas pediatricians check for most – cognitive, motor, communication and social skills.
+Like Similac, Enfamil has trademarked its own unique soy-based formula mixture.
+Specifically formulated to help boost the 4 areas pediatricians check for most – cognitive, motor, communication, and social skills.

 Corn Syrup, Soy Protein Isolate, Palm Olein, Coconut Oil, High Oleic Oil, Mortierella Alpina Oil, Crypthecodinium Cohinii Oil, Lutein, Fructooligosaccharides, Calcuium Phosphate, Potassium Citrate, Potassium Chloride, Magnesium Chloride, Sodium Citrate, Ascorbic Acid, Choline Bitartrate, L-Methionine, Taurine, Ascorbyl Palmitate, Ferrous Sulfate, Inositol, Mixed Tocopherol Concentrate, Zinc Sulfate, dl-Alpha Tocopheryl Acetate, L-Carnitine, Niacinamide, Calcium Pantothenate, Cupric Sulfate, Thiamine Hydrochloride, Vitamin A Palmitate, Riboflavin, Pyridoxine, Hydrochloride, Folic Acid, Potassium Iodide, Potassium Hydroxide, Phytonadone, Biotin, Sodium Selenite, Beta-Carotene, Cholecalciferol, Cyanocabalamin, Monoglycerides, Soy Lecithin, Trivasic Calsium Phosphate, Calcium Carbonate, Manganas Sulfate, Potassium Bicarbonate.

 If you are on a tight budget then cost will play a huge part in which soy formula you buy.
-When it came to low-priced soy formula, Walmart’s own Parent’s Choice was by far the most affordable.
+When it came to low-cost soy formula, Walmart’s own Parent’s Choice was by far the most affordable.

 Working out to be just over 8 cents per fl oz, Parent’s Choice soy formula makes for one economical baby meal.